IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_limitations.md

 ## IBM® DS8000® usage limitations

-When using the CSI (Container Storage Interface) driver with DS8000 Family products, connectivity limit on the storage side may be reached because of too many open connections.
+Connectivity limits on the storage side might be reached with DS8000 Family products due to too many open connections.
 This occurs due to connection closing lag times from the storage side.

 ## Volume snapshot limitations